mherrezu/42-discovery-web/README.md

 # ⚡ What is Piscine Discovery Web?

-This repository contains the various HTML, CSS and Javascript challenges carried out during 5 days in the "Web Discovery" experience of 42 Málaga
+This repository contains the different challenges to get started in HTML, CSS and Javascript carried out during 5 days in the "Web Discovery" experience of 42 Málaga School.

 # :computer: Technologies